 The parent/s and the private foster carer would make this arrangement, not the local council.

-Why may someone private foster?
+Why someone might private foster

 Private fostering can if happen if the child or young person:

 has parents who live overseas and they come to this country to attend school